dime-scheduler/sdk-dotnet/README.md

 3. Commit your changes (`git commit -m 'Add mynewfeature'`)
 4. Push to the branch (`git push origin feature/mynewfeature`)
 5. Open a pull request

+To clone and run this application, you'll need Visual Studio 2022 or higher.
+It is built on the latest versions of .NET and C#.